Hero Image Command of the Climate Subject in the Boardroom

 By NACD Staff

-Effective climate governance requires climate fluency—a level of climate knowledge necessary to govern an organization during times of critical transition.
-Command of the climate subject is one of the World Economic Forum’s guiding principles for effective climate governance, and this article offers guidelines on how to build and maintain board climate fluency.
+Effective climate governance requires climate fluency—a level of knowledge necessary to govern an organization during times of critical transition.
+Board understanding of climate- and nature-related risks is one of the foundations of Board Leadership for Growth and Resilience: Guiding Principles for Climate and Nature Governance developed by Chapter Zero Alliance, the World Economic Forum, and Deloitte.
+This article offers guidelines on how to build and maintain board climate fluency.

 Climate Oversight as a Necessary Board Competence

-Boards need to be equipped with the necessary insight to guide their organizations through periods of unprecedented change, including an understanding of how the physical and transition effects of climate change impact the organization.
-While directors do not need to be climate experts per se, the board as a whole, and each member, should have sufficient awareness and understanding of the key drivers and impacts of climate change on their organization’s physical and business ecosystem and overall value creation.
+Boards need the necessary insight to govern their organizations through periods of unprecedented change, including an understanding of how the physical and transition effects of climate change impact the organization.
+While directors do not need to be climate experts, each member should have enough awareness to understand the key drivers and risks of climate change and how they impact the organization’s physical operations, business ecosystem, and value creation capabilities.

-Determining the specific components of directors’ baseline climate competence will vary across industry sectors based on materiality considerations.
-For example, those within the agricultural sector may need to deepen their understanding of how extreme weather events could impact their crop yields or commodity prices, while those in the retail industry may need to study how climate trends will impact consumer behaviors.
+Determining the specific components of directors’ baseline climate competence will vary across industries based on materiality considerations.
+For example, those involved with the development of energy or AI infrastructure may need to deepen their understanding of how competition for water, land, and electricity could impact their strategy.
+Meanwhile, those in the retail industry may need to study how climate trends will impact consumer behaviors.
+The necessary depth of knowledge will be influenced by the organization's specific risk profile, strategy, and stakeholder expectations.

 Develop a Structured Approach to Build and Maintain Climate Knowledge